 All applicants must be able to demonstrate that their level of English language ability meets the Royal College of Music’s minimum requirements in order for their application to be accepted.

-If you require a visa to study at the RCM, UK Visas and Immigration (UKVI) will also need to see proof of your English language abilities when making your visa application.
+If you require a visa to study at the RCM, you must meet the English language requirements before the RCM is permitted to sponsor your visa application.

 Find out more